JustinGOSSES/spoken-floodplain/README.md

 <b>A website that _verbally_ tells users when they enter or leave a floodplain as they are ON THE MOVE.</b>

-The idea is this would be a supplemental approach to the traditional floodplain maps that are typically experienced:
+The idea is this would be a supplemental approach to the traditional floodplain maps that are typically experienced through websites that assume users are:
 - (1) sitting at a computer and
 - (2) looking at either looking at a whole city or a singular address.

-_This is an experiment in taking information that people are familiar with and providing it in a different way that changes how they experience it._
+_This is an experiment in taking floodplain information and providing it in a different way that changes how they experience it.
+There is a hypothesis here that if floodplain information is experienced while actually in a place, it changes how they process it compared to the same information represented later in an abstract map form._

 SIGN UP FOR THE HACKATHON ON SEPT 16th 2022 HERE: https://www.eventbrite.com/e/houston-hackathon-2022-registration-403212378077